yepugantibalasripraneeta/Pinnacle-Labs-Internship/README.md

 ## Overview

-This repository contains the projects completed during my Data Science Internship at Pinnacle Labs.
-These projects demonstrate the application of Python, Machine Learning, and Natural Language Processing techniques to solve real-world problems.
+This repository contains the projects completed as part of my Data Science Internship at Pinnacle Labs.
+These projects demonstrate the application of Python, Machine Learning, and Natural Language Processing (NLP) techniques to solve real-world problems.

+---

 ## Projects

 ### 1. Fake News Detection

-**Objective:**
+#### Objective

-Develop a machine learning model to identify and classify fake news articles, helping promote information accuracy and reliability.
+Develop a machine learning model to identify and classify news articles as Fake or Real, helping promote information accuracy and reduce misinformation.

-**Technologies Used:**
+#### Technologies Used

 * Python
 * Pandas
 * Scikit-learn
-* TF-IDF Vectorization
+* TF-IDF Vectorizer
 * Passive Aggressive Classifier

-**Features:**
+#### Features

-* Text preprocessing
+* Text preprocessing and cleaning
 * Fake vs Real news classification
-* Model evaluation using accuracy metrics
+* Model training and evaluation
+* Accuracy measurement and performance analysis

+#### Dataset

+* WELFake Dataset
+* Source: Kaggle

+**Note:** The dataset is not included in this repository due to GitHub file size limitations.
+Please download the WELFake Dataset from Kaggle and place it in the project directory before running the notebook.

 ---

 ### 2. Sentiment Analysis

-**Objective:**
+#### Objective

-Analyze customer reviews and determine whether the sentiment expressed is positive or negative.
+Analyze customer reviews and classify them as Positive or Negative to help businesses understand customer feedback and make informed decisions.

-**Technologies Used:**
+#### Technologies Used

 * Python
 * Pandas